Wyoming Frontier PrisonOnce home to outlaws, horse thieves, murderers and more...now a museum said to be haunted by ghosts.

 The execution chamber — or room — was on the second floor.
 And as was customary in the old west for those sentenced to meet their maker, the sentence was death by hanging.
 Ideally, the men in the gallows died quickly of a broken neck.
 However, it seems that only four of the nine on death row here during that period were so lucky.
 The others all had to hang until the life squeezed out of them.
 Now, that makes it easy to see why they could still haunt the gallows.

-In 1931, the prison added the gas chamber illustrated below.
+In 1931, the prison added the gas chamber illustrated in the sidebar.

 To me, the cylinder looked more like something a science fiction writer from the 1800s might have described to descend into the depths of the sea rather than a chamber meant to gas someone to death.
 However, I guess it had the advantage of being small, so didn’t require a lot of gas to end a life.